 This project was inspired by a conversation with John Michler, garden designer from Michlers Florist and Garden Design in Lexington, Kentucky, and by my own forest edge garden.
 The term “homecomer” comes from Wes Jackson’s book, On Becoming Native to this Place.
 See also Doug Tallamy’s Bringing Nature Home on value of native plants.

-MENTOR: Stephen ‘Chip’ Glaholt, SPEA Professor and Researcher RESEARCH TOPIC: Can our locally grown algae based biofertilizer (created from the emission stacks of IU’s Central Heating Plant) provide the necessary nutrients to grow healthy crops on IU’s Campus Farm and help the Campus Farm achieve organic certification?
+MENTOR: Dr. Stephen ‘Chip’ Glaholt, SPEA Professor and Researcher RESEARCH TOPIC: Can our locally grown algae based biofertilizer (created from the emission stacks of IU’s Central Heating Plant) provide the necessary nutrients to grow healthy crops on IU’s Campus Farm and help the Campus Farm achieve organic certification?